-The history of the usage of the word Internet is somewhat murky; the term was used in 1974 in the RFC 675 (Request for Comments) which was published by three individuals,
+The history of the usage of the tern 'Internet' is somewhat murky; one of the first uses of the term was in 1974: in RFC 675 (Request for Comments) which was wrote by three individuals:

 The title of RFC 675 is "Internet Transmission Control Program": this RFC document outlined an early host-to-host technical architecture.
 The Internet Transmission Control Program would later be split into two protocols: TCP and IP.
 TCP/IP are still the core protocols used by the Internet.
 TCP stands for the Transmission Control Protocol (TCP) and IP stands for the Internet Protocol (IP).
 Therefore, the word "Internet" was still retained in the name of one of the protocols, and due to IP being the core protocol, it is not surprising that this word would be used to describe the overall global system.
 While the three individuals who wrote RFC 675 are generally credited with coining the term "Internet", who the first person was to use the term is up to debate, it could be any of the individuals who are acknowledged as helping in the development of the "Internet Transmission Control Program" in RFC 675: R.Tomlinson, D.Belsnes, J.Burchfiel, M.Galland, R.Kahn, D.Lloyd, W.Plummer, J.Postel, R.Metcalfe, A.McKenzie, H.Zimmerman, G.LeLann, or M.Elie.
 Those familiar with the history of the Internet will instantly recognise the name V.Cerf: Vinton Gray Cerf is often referred to as a "founding father" of the Internet: due to him being the co-inventor of TCP/IP.